Mo3: a Modular Mobility Model for future generation mobile wireless networks: The Mo 3 model

+The Correlated Mobility rule relies on three key concepts: binding, binding condition and grouping condition.
+The concepts are defined as follows, for a generic node $i$: \begin{itemize} \item A \textbf{binding} is a relation between the mobility patterns of two nodes.
+If a binding exists between the mobility patterns of $i$ and of a second node $j$, $j$ is referred to as \textit{mate} of node $i$.
+The mates of nodes $i$ form its so-called binding set $B_i$; $i$ is by definition a member of $B_i$.
+The size of $B_i$ is indicated with $N_i$. \item For each node $j \in B_i$, the following \textbf{binding condition}, inherited from the model proposed in \cite{DeNDiB10}, is defined:

 where $d_{ij}=d_{ji}$ is the distance between nodes $i$ and $j$, and the distance $D_c$ is a tunable threshold.
-If the binding condition in Eq. (\ref{eq:DynaMo_dist}) is satisfied, the two nodes are said to be \emph{connected}.
-Consider a group of size $N$.
-For the generic node $j$ the set of $N_j^c$ group mates that the node detects as connected is referred to as its \emph{connected set}.\\ The ratio between $N_j^c$ and the total number $N-1$ of group mates is referred to as grouping factor $\rho_j$:
+If the binding condition in \eqref{eq:Mo3_dist} is satisfied, $i$ is said to be \textit{connected} to $j$.
+Note that $i$ will always be connected to itself, since $d_{ii}=0$, and the corresponding binding condition is trivial.
+The set of mates $i$ is connected to is referred to as its \textit{connected set} $C_i$, of size $N_i^c$. \item A grouping factor $\rho_i$ is defined as:

-The behavior of node $j$ depends on the following grouping condition defined on $\rho_j$:
+and the following \textbf{grouping condition} is defined on $\rho_i$:

-where the grouping threshold $\rho _{\min }$ is also a tunable model parameter.
-Each node periodically checks whether the grouping condition is satisfied, with period $\Delta u$.
-Depending on the outcome, the node enters in either of the two following states: \begin{itemize} \item \textbf{Free}, when the grouping condition is satisfied.
-In this state the node moves freely according to the Boundless mobility model; \item \textbf{Forced}, when the grouping condition is not satisfied.
-In this state the node moves towards the closest group mate $k$ not part of its connected set, in order to increase its grouping factor. $v$ and $\theta$ are set as follows: